ABOUT

 Basilica of the National Shrine of the Immaculate Conception

-One day in May 1984 I was trying to decide whether to pursue a Ph.D. in Philosophy or a J.D. in Law at the Catholic University of America in Washington, D.C.
+One day in May 1984 I (Bruce Hake) was deciding whether to pursue a Ph.D. in Philosophy or a J.D. in Law at the Catholic University of America in Washington, D.C.
 Both doors were open.
-I was terribly torn.
+I was torn.
 Basilica means “really big church.”
-The basilica at CUA is the largest church in the Western Hemisphere and an awesome, holy building.
-I was pacing with my head down in the Hall of Saints in the lower level of the church, pondering and praying about my choice.
+The basilica at CUA is the largest church in the Western Hemisphere and an awesome building.
+I was pacing with my head down in the Hall of Saints in the lower level, praying about my choice.
 Suddenly I strode into a statue, knocking myself out and falling down.

 Statue of Mother Cabrini in the Shrine of the Immaculate Conception